U-Net Based Indoor Radio Map Prediction under Sparse Sampling

-Abstract: In this paper, we present a runtime-efficient method for 2D path loss (PL) map prediction in complex indoor environments, based on the U-Net convolutional neural network.
-The proposed approach reconstructs full PL maps from sparse measurements in highly-cluttered environments.
-Using the radial symmetry of the PL, we construct several environment-aware geometrical features for the network to process.
+Abstract: In this paper, we present a runtime-efficient method for 2D pathloss (PL) map prediction in complex indoor environments, based on the U-Net convolutional neural network.
+The proposed method reconstructs full PL maps assisted by sparse measurements and preprocessed environment-aware geometrical features in highly-cluttered environments.
 We empirically show that such features help the network not only generalize to unseen points in the same environment but to different environments as well.
-Some of these features include, the obstruction count map, accumulated transmittance maps, free-space path loss and log-scaled distance map, which are collectively used as input features to the network.
+Some of these features include the obstruction count map, accumulated transmittance maps, free-space pathloss and log-scaled distance map, which are collectively used as input features to the network.
 Our method is evaluated in the context of MLSP 2025 The Sampling-Assisted Pathloss Radio Map Prediction Data Competition.
-The evaluation results demonstrate that the proposed method achieves a weighted final root mean square error of 4.80 dB with an average total runtime of 14 milliseconds.
+The evaluation results demonstrate that the proposed method achieves a weighted final root mean square error of 4.80 dB with an average total runtime of 14.36 milliseconds.

 Submission Number: 6